bobheadxi/bobheadxi.github.io/_posts/2020-06-21-docker-sidecar.md

 ENTRYPOINT ["/entry.sh"]
 ```

-The goal here is to start a program that will do all the sidecar things you want it to do, while also taking on the task of starting up the actual service within the image you are trying to extend (`grafana/grafana` in this case).
+The goal here is to start a wrapper program that will start up your sidecar and the actual service within the image you are trying to extend (`grafana/grafana` in this case).

 ## Implementing the wrapper